We independently review everything we recommend. When you buy through our links, we may earn a commission.

 THOMAS: There are many excellent race day options right now, but for shoes released in 2023, the Vaporfly Next% 3 is my favorite.
 The close second place would go to the Hoka Rocket X 2.
 I loved putting these shoes to the test and enjoyed every mile in them.
 If you chose them for race day, I hope they make you feel like they made me feel during workouts.
 Who knows, maybe you’ll surprise yourself with a new PB.

-ROBBE: While I consider the Vaporfly to be a dart of a shoe that’s undeniably great on race day, my personal preference leans towards rockered rollers, so I’m still going with the Hoka Rocket X 2 (or dare I saw the Asics Metaspeed Edge+) on race day.
+ROBBE: While I consider the Vaporfly to be a dart of a shoe that’s undeniably great on race day, my personal preference leans towards rockered rollers, so I’m still going with the Hoka Rocket X 2 (or dare I say the Asics Metaspeed Edge+, though beware of a leg thrashing after 26.2) on race day.
 I just like the way they roll along, mile after mile and I appreciate the wider platform for more stability.
 That said, the weight savings of the Vaporfly could come into play in the later stages of a race, so we may be splitting hairs at this point.
 And for distances under the half marathon where it’s just pure speed, I could definitely see myself opting for the Vaporfly.

 Point being: there’s a wealth of super shoes right now, so it’s either going to come down to personal preference or the decimal place in your checking account.
 Your bank statement may have a black eye, but at least you’ll feel good and look gooder on race day.
 In the end, isn’t that what matters in life?